leonardoporro/Detached-Mapper/README-ENTITYFRAMEWORK.md

 Loads and saves entire detached entity graphs (the entity with their child entities and lists).
 Inspired by [GraphDiff](https://github.com/refactorthis/GraphDiff).
-Also provides some plugins to simplificate repetitive tasks, like auditing and pagination.
+It also provides some plugins to simplificate repetitive tasks, like auditing and pagination.

 # Features
 * Loading entity graphs.